Ibrahim Mohammed Bomai

 Ibrahim Mohammed Bomai (born 10 February 1960) is a Nigerian politician.
-He is the Senator representing Yobe South Senatorial District in the 9th National Assembly.
-He is a member of the ruling Party All Progressives Congress (APC).
+He currently serves as the Senator representing Yobe South Senatorial District in the 10th National Assembly.
+He was initially elected in 2019 and was reelected in the 2023 Yobe South Senatorial District Election.

 Early life and education

 Ibrahim Mohammed Bomai was born in Maiduguri, capital of Borno State on 10 February 1960 to the family of Mohammed Bomai and Hafsat Bomai.
 He started his Primary Education at Argungu when his father was under the defunct Northern Nigeria Government and completed it in 1972 at the prestigious Shehu Garbai Primary School in Maiduguri.
 He obtained his Secondary School leaving certificate in 1977 from the Government College, Maiduguri.
-He received a Diploma in Accountancy1980, Higher National Diploma in Accountancy (1982) both from the Kaduna Polytechnic, Kaduna.
+He received a Diploma in Accountancy in 1980, Higher National Diploma in Accountancy (1982) both from the Kaduna Polytechnic, Kaduna.
 He received a Masters Degree in Business Administration (Finance) in 1999 from the Abubakar Tafawa Balewa University, Bauchi from 1997 to 1999.
 He also studied at Harvard University, Cambridge, Boston, United States between 2004 and 2006 and at the London School of Management, London, U.K in 2005.